 Fuj to my conquerors!
 Fuj!

 In times past, the orthodox monks of Holy Ortodox Temple of Arch Angel Mykyle were the most prominent scholars of Jacobian philosophy and wisdom, in all the Tsardom and beyond.
-Their leader, Yoham Stariy, devoted his life to the studies of Krim and Logiks true, this granting an blessings and boons to their northern isle.
+Their leader, Yoham Stariy, devoted his life to the studies of Krim and Logiks true, granting divine blessings and boons to their northern isle.

 That would all change.
 A young and well educated priest called Jurii came to the temple, and with him a companion called Matteo.
 The monks welcomed their guests with traditional foods and drink, blessed upon the alter of Mykyle!
 Jurii ate, but Matteo did not.

 Are you not hungry, friend Matteo?
-Yoham the elder asked.
+Yoham the Elder asked.

 Yes, Matteo looked at his food and sighed.
 Then, as every sage and squire beheld him, he rose and pronounced his name was Nerich!
 It was clear to all, then, that un-logik had entered the most Holy Ortodox Temple.
 Yoham screamed, his hair turning to sparkling silver, his skin growing tight and brittle.
 He fell to the ground, too old ever to rise again.